gleeco/planet-rolodex/README.md

 ### Ceveats

 Warts 'n all here.
-Due to timeboxing (and rat holing!), a few issues exist
+Due to timeboxing (and rat holeing!), a few issues and ruminations:

 * lots of exceptions not handled, but fully recognized